-- on the same side of the imaginary line joining the two middle stumps as the return crease described in clause 21.5.1, and - behind the popping crease.
+- on the same side of the imaginary line joining the two middle stumps as the return crease described in clause 21.5.1, and

-If the bowler's end umpire is satisfied that any of these three conditions have not been met, he shall call and signal No ball.
-See clause 41.8 (Bowling of deliberate front foot No ball).
+- behind the popping crease.

 Note: The third umpire shall review television replays of the bowler's front foot landing and, if he/she is satisfied that any of these three conditions have not been met, he/she shall immediately advise the bowler's end umpire who shall in turn immediately call and signal No ball.
+See clause 41.8 (Bowling of deliberate front foot No ball)